batuhanfaik/itu-cmpe/docs/source/user/Zeynep Yetistiren.rst

 Staff Page
 +++++++++++

 This page is the beggining of the Staff pages.
+This page can be accessed from the People Menu at the navigation bar.
 On this page, **admins** can view a list of staffs and their information in the database, add a new staff or search a specific staff by staff id .
 Input validation is being done.

 - Staff ids must be unique for each staff.
 - Entered staff id must be in present in the people table.
 - Fields other than staff id are optional.
+- Manager name and department attributes cannot be longer than 40 chars.